 Seeking to improve the trails near his home, Doug’s grooming experience began with a simple pipe-drag behind his sled.
 An accomplished mechanic, he purchased his first Tucker SnoCat in 1986, a real fixer-upper.
-In addition to equipment sales and service, Doug is contracted to groom 75 miles of trail in the Mad River Valley region of Vermont.
-He currently runs and maintains a Sur-Trac TS135A Wide Track with a vibrator drag, and a PB280 with a 10ft Mountain Snow drag.
+In addition to equipment sales and service, Doug was a private contractor for VAST grooming 75 miles of trail in the Mad River Valley region of Vermont from the late 80’s through 2018.
+Operating Tucker Sno Cats then Pisten Bully and Sur-Trac and Soucy.

-Snowmobiling is an activity that Doug and Cari enjoy individually, as a couple, and socially.
+Snowmobiling is an activity that Doug and Cari, Ben and Tim enjoy individually, as a family, and socially.
 As active members of their local club, they attend the regular meetings, help organize, and participate in club activities such as the annual raffle, ride-in pancake breakfast, progressive dinner, trailside cookouts, and trail work parties.
 The average couple dream of a winter vacation in the Caribbean sun — not the Wilsons!
 Their idea of an excellent vacation is a week or two of flat trails and gorgeous winter scenery.
 They’re both fond of packing a bag, throwing it on the sled and setting out on an adventure.
-Generally covering 190 miles a day, they have traveled in Québec around the Gaspé peninsula, Lac-St-Jean and Lanaudière regions.
-They also visited northern Maine, New Brunswick and Ontario for the first time last year.
+Generally covering a couple hundred miles a day, they have traveled in Québec around the Gaspé peninsula, Lac-St-Jean and Lanaudière regions.
+They also visited northern Maine, New Brunswick and Ontario.
 A favorite trip was taking the snow train from Sault-Ste-Marie to Hearst and then riding a large loop back through Timmins, Kirkland Lake and North Bay, Ontario.